Charleston school district rolls out Wi-Fi-equipped buses to help with remote learning

 According to James Lynch, interim executive director of transportation, where the buses are stationed can be adjusted to accommodate students' needs moving forward.

-State Superintendent Molly Spearman announced Sunday that 3,000 or so of the state's bus fleet has the hardware installed that could facilitate Wi-Fi signal that could be deployed to rural areas across South Carolina.
+State Superintendent Molly Spearman announced Sunday that 3,000 or so buses in the state's fleet have the hardware installed that could facilitate Wi-Fi signal that could be deployed to rural areas across South Carolina.

 Brown said the contracts with service providers were finalized earlier this week.